sebgoa/cloudstack-books/en/book.markdown

 multiple Cloud Providers, such as AWS, Rackspace, OpenNebula, vCloud and so on.
 You can then create Driver instances to each of these clouds and create your own multi cloud application.
-In the example below we instantiate to libcloud PRODUCT driver, one on [Exoscale](http://exoscale.ch) and the other on one [Ikoula](http://ikoula.com).
+In the example below we instantiate to libcloud CloudStack driver, one on [Exoscale](http://exoscale.ch) and the other on one [Ikoula](http://ikoula.com).